 - 2015: MacArthur Foundation Fellowship, or “genius grant,” and its accompanying $625,000 stipend (for Between the World and Me)

 In light of the long list of job offers, professional honors, and monetary rewards Coates has received in exchange for his work as an agent of racial discord, conservative author and activist David Horowitz has described him as “America’s most pampered racist.”
-In a similar vein, author and columnist Daniel Greenfield characterizes Coates as “the literary version of Kanye West; an absurdly privileged second-generation radical stuck on self-pity, touring European capitals while whining about racism, responding to white liberal adulation with fresh reserves of victimhood….
+In a similar vein, author and columnist Daniel Greenfield characterizes Coates as “an absurdly privileged second-generation radical stuck on self-pity, touring European capitals while whining about racism, responding to white liberal adulation with fresh reserves of victimhood….
 He’s a success story whose topic is his own oppression….
 The more the media panders to Ta-Nehisi Coates, the more he claims to be the victim.”
-Adds Greenfield:

 “White supremacy is Coates’ religion.
 It causes all things and explains all things as Ta-Nehisi Coates attempts to peddle the shopworn Afrocentric ideas he grew up with to a modern audience.
 White people represent the omnipotent evil that Ta-Nehisi Coates needs in order to pretend to be an oppressed man engaged in a struggle while marketing that same struggle to the evil white people….